Particular/docs.particular.net/samples/bridge/azure-service-bus-msmq-bridge/sample.md

 The MSMQ bridge endpoint is configured by using the name of the actual MSMQ endpoint where the message needs to be routed to:

+> [!NOTE]
-NOTE: The `QueueAddress` parameter is needed to create an MSMQ bridge endpoint when the actual MSMQ endpoint and the bridge are running on separate servers
+> The `QueueAddress` parameter is needed to create an MSMQ bridge endpoint when the actual MSMQ endpoint and the bridge are running on separate servers

 snippet: create-msmq-endpoint-of-bridge